-The Bank's Shariah Committee was established to ensure that the Bank's Islamic Finance aims and operations, business affairs and activities are in compliance with Shariah rules and principles.
+The Bank's Shariah Committee was established to ensure that the aims and operations of the Bank's business in Islamic finance are in compliance with Shariah principles at all times.
 The roles and reponsibilities of the Bank's Shariah Committee are as prescribed in the Shariah Governance Framework for Islamic Financial Institutions issued by BNM and in compliance with the respective members' letter of appointment.

-The Chairman of the Shariah Committee is Dr. Mohd Zakhiri Bin Md Nor and its members are Dr. Mohd Edil Bin Abd Sukor and Dr. Muhamad Faisal Ashaari.
+The Chairman of the Shariah Committee is Dr. Mohd Zakhiri Bin Md Nor and its members are Dr. Mohd Edil Bin Abd Sukor and Mr. Mohd Fazli Bin Masri.

-The details of attendance of each member at Shariah Committee Meetings held during the financial year ended 31 March 2017 are as follows:
+The details of attendance of each member at Shariah Committee Meetings held during the financial year ended 31 March 2018 are as follows:

-Observator Communistra Manushama Number of Number of Meetings
+Shariah Committee Members Number of Meetings

-Shariah Committee Members Held Attended
+Shahan Committee Wembers Held Attended

-Dr. Mohd Zakhiri Bin Md Nor 7 7
+Dr. Mohd Zakhiri Bin Md Nor 6 6

-Chairman ,
+Chairman O O

-Dr. Mohd Edil Bin Abd Sukor 7 7
+Dr. Mohd Edil Bin Abd Sukor 6 6

-Member
+Member O O

-Dr. Muhamad Faisal Ashaari 5 5
+Mr. Mohd Fazli Bin Masri 6 6

-Member (voluntarily resigned in November 2016) 3 3
+Member (appointed as member on May 2017) U